Generic ETH: Eigenstate Thermalization beyond the Microcanonical: Thermalization with conserved charge

 These states are characterized by both the expectation values of $\langle H\rangle$ and $\langle Q \rangle$.
 The corresponding thermal predictions of simple observables and entropy for these states are then computed from the thermal density matrix $\rho(\beta,\mu) = e^{-\beta(H - \mu Q)}/\Tr\left(e^{-\beta(H - \mu Q)}\right)$, which is specified by the inverse temperature $\beta$ and chemical potential $\mu$.
 In principle, the values of $\langle H\rangle$ and $\langle Q \rangle$ can be related to $\beta$ and $\mu$ through a Legendre transform to compute the predicted thermal values of our generated states.
 This is not possible analytically for our Hamiltonian (\ref{eq: qutrit hamiltonian}) due to the charge spreading terms required for chaotic dynamics.
 Instead we must turn to numerical methods to compute thermal predictions.
 For this purpose, we first generated values of $\langle Q \rangle$, $\langle H \rangle$, and $S(\rho_i)$ in the mixed state $\rho(\beta,\mu)$ each across a grid of $\beta$ and $\mu$ values (see figure \ref{fig: qutrit thermal profiles}), and then used a multidimensional interpolation to associate a prediction of the single qutrit entanglement entropy $S(\rho_i)$ for states with given values of $\langle H \rangle$ and $\langle Q\rangle$.
-However such an approach is too computationally intensive for system sizes larger than $L=9$, so when we come to these systems we will instead show equilibration rather than thermalization.
+However such an approach is too computationally intensive for system sizes larger than $L=9$, so when we come to these systems we will instead show equilibration rather than thermalization (comparing only to late time averages rather than predictions of a density matrix).

 For a system size of $L=8$, the entropy growth and saturation to values predicted by $\rho(\beta,\mu)$ can be seen in figure \ref{fig:ent th}.
 We see that the entropy saturation values increase as a function of $Q$, until $1/3$ of the maximal value of $Q$ is reached, when the entropy saturation values begin to decrease.
 The sector where $Q=1/3Q_{max}$ admits the largest charge sector, which correspondingly has the largest entropy.
 The dashed lines in the figure show the predicted values of entropy for each $\langle Q \rangle$ that were computed numerically from $\rho(\beta,\mu)$ for states with $\langle H\rangle=0$ and variable $\langle Q \rangle$.
 We see that the generated entropy curves match the predicted values well for low values of $\langle Q \rangle$, but the match becomes worse as $\langle Q \rangle$ approaches $L$.
 We expect a breakdown for these states, which are mostly supported on at the edges of the charge spectrum (sectors $Q=6$, $Q=7$), just as we observed a breakdown of ETH in these sectors in the previous two subsections.